 Plaque and tartar are common terms, but the distinction between the two isn’t as well-known.
 Since knowledge is power, here’s how to tell them apart:

 Dental plaque: Plaque is a thin-film layer, loaded with bacteria, that forms constantly on everyone’s teeth.
 It's soft, sticky and colorless.
 It occurs when the bacteria in your mouth mix with sugary or starchy foods and drinks.
 The main symptom is a fuzzy feeling on your teeth when you run your tongue across them.
-Be careful, though –plaque can hide below the gumline and between the teeth, so make sure you brush there as well.
+Plaque can hide below the gumline and between the teeth, so make sure you brush there as well.

 Tartar (also called calculus): This is a buildup of hardened plaque that can form above and below the gum line.
-Taking care of plaque before it hardens into tartar is vital, because tartar is a villain that holds on tight and collects more plaque.
-Once it forms, tartar can only be removed through a professional dental cleaning.
+Taking care of plaque before it hardens into tartar is critical because tartar is a villain that holds on tight and collects more plaque.
+Once it forms, tartar can only be removed by a professional dental cleaning.

-If you miss your regularly scheduled dentist visits and don’t have it removed, tartar will continue to collect plaque.
-Plaque on tartar’s rough surface is extremely difficult to remove and will eventually lead to gum disease, an infection of the gums and bone that holds your teeth in place.
-After gum disease develops, it can cause pain, tooth loss and other dental issues.
-It has also been linked to other health problems such as heart disease and stroke.
+If you miss your regular dentist visits and don’t have it removed, tartar will continue to collect plaque.
+Plaque on tartar’s rough surface is very difficult to remove and will eventually lead to gum disease, an infection of the gums and bone that holds your teeth in place.
+After gum disease develops, it can cause pain, tooth loss, and other dental issues.
+It has also been linked to other health problems such as diabetes, heart disease, and stroke.

 Make sure to tell your dentist if you regularly experience swelling or bleeding in your gums.
 Other early signs of gum disease to watch for include bad breath that doesn’t go away, even after brushing, and sensitivity to hot or cold foods.
 Proactively detecting any problems early on can help you avoid more costly procedures down the line.

-Defending your oral health against these enemies requires a little daily care.
+Defending your oral health requires a little daily care.
 Creating and sticking to a simple daily oral health routine can help you avoid a buildup of plaque and tartar, which will keep your teeth and gums healthier overall.

 For maximum smile protection, make sure your routine includes: